 Alex Lam (left): Alex first started playing on a VUL team in 2008, and has since played on club teams including Mio Grape and Banana Cutters.
 From playing VUL, to coaching, and now coordinating, Alex is excited to continue to develop and witness the growth of the Vancouver youth scene.
 As the worst player in his family, which includes Josh and Victoria Lam, Alex knows how to be the 8th man on the sideline.
 If you've been coached by Alex you're sure to have witnessed his awkward dance moves, laughed at his horrible Birkenstock tan-lines, and seen his dog Blitz.
 However, hopefully you've also witnessed the team focus, support and positive energy that Alex believes in fostering in all his teams.

-Alex Jew (right): Alex started playing ultimate in 2008 and first caught the coaching bug last year.
-He first played club with Mischief in 2010 and has since played on and off for many years with UBC and Blackfish.
+Alex Jew (middle): Alex started playing ultimate in 2008 and first caught the coaching bug a few years ago.
+He first played club with Mischief in 2010 and has since played on and off for many years with the UBC Thunderbirds and Blackfish.
 As a coach, he aims to provide players with a more diverse ultimate ‘toolkit’ while emphasizing injury prevention and a process-first mentality.
 Outside of ultimate, Alex is an avid spikeball player, baseball fan, and fantasy football champion.